-The Compensation Committee of the Board of Directors is responsible for reviewing and recommending to the Board of Directors the compensation of our Named Executive Officers, as well as our other key employees.
+The Compensation Committee of the Board of Directors is responsible for reviewing and recommending to the Board of Directors the compensation of our "named executive officers," as such term is defined in Regulation S-K promulgated under the Exchange Act ("Named Executive Officers"), as well as our other key employees.
 In this regard, the Compensation Committee has the responsibility to establish a compensation policy for officers and key employees designed to (i) attract and retain the best possible executive talent; (ii) tie annual and long-term cash and stock incentives to achievement of corporate and individual performance objectives; and (iii) provide competitive compensation to our officers and key employees to align executives' incentives with the creation of stockholder value.